 Alan Eddie graduated with an Honours degree in physics from the University of Aberdeen and also holds a post graduate management degree from Lancaster University.
 His first role out of University was a Petroleum Engineer drilling for oil and gas in the waters around the UK.
 He moved into technology first as a programmer with British Airways (BA) where in one role he helped BA build their capacity management systems.
 Mr. Eddie's career in Finance encompasses management roles at Citi, UBS, RBS, JP Morgan and now at Nordea where he is the Chief Information Officer for Trading – the businesses in Nordea for Capital Markets, Wholesale Banking, Wealth and Asset Management.
 Mr. Eddie is both a Brit and a US citizen, has 3 grown up children and is married to another Scot, an active food and travel blogger.

-As Mercer’s first Chief Digital Officer and a member of the Executive Leadership team, Gail leads a dedicated team focused on driving and delivering Mercer’s digital transformation strategy.
+As Mercer’s first Chief Digital Officer and a member of the Executive Leadership team, Ms. Evans leads a dedicated team focused on driving and delivering Mercer’s digital transformation strategy.
 In her previous role as Mercer’s Global Chief Information Officer, she oversaw transformation and modernization of Mercer’s technology with an emphasis on innovation and security of Mercer’s data assets.
 Throughout her career she held positions at Microsoft; Hewlett Packard; Bank of America, and started her career at Eastman Kodak Company as a Technology Executive and as CIO of Consumer Digital leading digital transformations.
-In recognition of these achievements and others, in November 2018, Gail was awarded the Phenom Award from the Digital Diversity Network which honors trailblazers in the digital media and technology sectors.
+In recognition of these achievements and others, in May 2019, Gail was selected as a finalist for the MIT Sloan CIO Leadership Award, and in November 2018, Gail received the Phenom Award from the Digital Diversity Network, which honors trailblazers in the digital media and technology sectors.
 Additionally, Mercer Digital was recognized and named to the 2019 Digital Edge 50 for its innovation in digital transformation with Mercer Data Connector, a solution developed under Gail’s leadership.
 Ms. Evans holds a Bachelor of Science degree from Nazareth College, an MBA from the Simon School of Business, University of Rochester, and an Honorary Doctor of Humane Letters from Nazareth College.

 Nils Fonstad researches competitive digital innovation.
 Currently, he is studying how organizations successfully transform and develop capabilities necessary to compete with an expanding portfolio of digital innovation—from new products and enhanced processes to complementary services and new business models.
 He also studies both how organizations build digitized platforms that enhance and sustain competitive business agility and how they define, access, and foster new skills and leaders for operating and innovating digitally.
 In 2010, he co-founded with CIONET the European CIO of the Year Awards (http://ecoty.eu/) to raise awareness of the expanding strategic roles of digital leaders.
 Dr. Fonstad returned to MIT CISR as a research scientist from INSEAD eLab, where he served as Associate Director.
 Based in Madrid, he is responsible for both fostering relations with organizations from Europe and Latin America and conducting field-based research on how firms maximize business value and minimize risks from digitization.
 He earned his PhD degree in Information Technology and Organization Studies from MIT Sloan School of Management; an MS from the MIT Technology and Policy Program; and a BS in mechanical engineering and BA in film studies from Cornell University.